NEC ASTRA 11/28/08

 I've had trouble getting it to boot recently, I may have sucked all the remaining magnetism out of the boot floppies, in which case this is terminally dead hardware.

 I have lots of "interesting" software for it, including compilers like COBOL, FORTRAN, CPL (like BCPL, see wikipedia), and of course the interactive FORTH compiler that I ported to it.
-Also a bunch of games like blackjack, golf, etc. Communication emulators like 3270, 3780, etc. And software for keeping track of golf tournament scores.
+Also a bunch of games like blackjack, golf, etc. Communication emulators like 3270, 3780, etc. And software for keeping track of golf tournament scores, the handiwork of NEC'er Phil Myers.

 Video of it booting (.AVI file)